sibabalwemosia24/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 5. Fuction locates a substring
 6. fuction prints the chessboard
 7. Fuction print the sum of two digonals of a sqaure matrix of intergers
+100. Fuction sets the value of a pointer to a char